-You may find our booklet How are you feeling?
-The emotional effects of cancer helpful (see page 122).
+We have more information in our booklet How are you feeling?
+The emotional effects of cancer (see page 136).

 Coping with your emotions

 You may feel that the cancer has taken over your life.
 This is a common reaction.
 It can be very hard to cope with.
 But there are lots of things you can do to help you feel differently: